jenkinsci/multibranch-params-plugin/README.md

 This plugin lets you define parameters **once, at the Multibranch folder level**, via the Jenkins UI.
 They are injected into every branch job on each scan and survive rescans.

+Parameters injected by the plugin are clearly marked on the **Build with Parameters** page with a banner: _"The parameters below are managed by the Multibranch Pipeline configuration, not the Jenkinsfile."_

 ---

 ## Installation

+### From GitHub Releases

+Download the `.hpi` file from the [Releases](../../releases) page and install it via **Jenkins → Manage Jenkins → Plugins → Advanced → Upload Plugin**.

 ### From source